 Construction is underway of a pedestrian and cyclist bridge over the Parramatta River connecting Alfred Street in Rosehill to the northern bank of the river with a new pedestrian and cyclist plaza at the southern end.

-For the latest news on this project CLICK HERE.
+This page is no longer being updated.
+For the latest news, and a community information package on this project CLICK HERE.

 The Alfred Street Bridge was first proposed amongst a number of transport improvements to support higher densities along the Parramatta River between Gasworks Bridge and James Ruse Drive.

 The design was launched by Council in 2017, and recently the balance of funding was secured for construction.